Kanhaiya848/Resume/README.md

 # Resume
 I'm Kanhaiya Kumar.
 I'm Pursuing MCA from Galgotias University.
-My Skill is C, C++ and C#.
+My Skill is C, Java and HTML , CSS and JavaScript